FAQ's - Your Frequently Asked Questions

 1. What is the Salisbury River Park project?

 The Salisbury River Park scheme is a joint project developed by the Environment Agency, Wiltshire Council and Salisbury City Council that will reduce flood risk within Salisbury whilst enhancing habitats and public enjoyment, improving fish passage, reducing future liabilities and encouraging growth and regeneration.
-Wiltshire Council developed a masterplan for a river park along the River Avon through the centre of Salisbury, and phase 1 of this, which the Environment Agency is leading on, covers works at Fisherton Recreation Ground, Ashley Road Open Space, and the Maltings/Central Car Park area.
+Wiltshire Council developed a masterplan (The River Park Masterplan) for a river park along the River Avon through the centre of Salisbury, and phase 1 of this, which the Environment Agency is leading on, covers works at Fisherton Recreation Ground, Ashley Road Open Space, and the Maltings/Central Car Park area.

 2. Where can I find more information on the project?